paulasquin/computer-vision-cs/Assignment2/report.md

 ## Outputs

-We managed to get
+We managed to get a score of 0.4144, which is quite great considering a non-deep-learning implementation.
+I was indeed quit surprised by the capacity and relative fastness of OpenCV implementation.
+Still

 ## Pros, cons and possible improvements
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExMjgwMjUyNzAsNjM4Mjk1NzMsLTExMj
+eyJoaXN0b3J5IjpbMTA5NjU4OTYzOSw2MzgyOTU3MywtMTEyND
-QyODUyODAsLTc1ODk4ODgzMF19
+I4NTI4MCwtNzU4OTg4ODMwXX0=
 -->